Linloir/Flutter-Wordle/README.md

 This will be a longterm project and there will be awsome features coming up (include history page, online version, ranking, sharing, versus mode etc)

+P.S.
+Several new Projects are currently occupying the develop time of this app, so further development might be delayed.
+One of them is a [component repository](https://github.com/Linloir/LUI-Flutter_Gui_Kit) I used for my own flutter apps and you might want to have a look~

 you can support me by simply **starring** this project